deepuHub/deepuhub.github.io/pages/MyChoiceOfPhoneOS.md

 Frankly, I was not very careful in handling my Nexus5, I gave it a couple of plunges to concrete surface and many throws on to the furniture/carpet over time.
 And I dont believe in having cases for my phones (*unless your kids already damaged one phone*)

-As my pretty Nexus5's battery started draining fast and hot, I restrained myself from buying a new phone in hopes of a better phone (*may be even forseeing the convergence of Laptop and Mobile*) like [ARA](https://atap.google.com/ara/), a Windows UWP wireless Continuum phone or an Ubuntu for that matter.
+As my pretty Nexus5's battery started draining fast and hot, I restrained myself from buying a new phone in hopes of a better phone (*may be even forseeing the convergence of Laptop and Mobile*) like Google's Project ARA or a Windows UWP wireless Continuum phone, but lately both programs have ended😥.

-So my Nexus5 gave me less of battery (*with moderate to less usage, by evening 5 it had less than 20% left*) and had speaker problems, so I took my better half's iPhone6 (*dont worry she had an iPhone7 by then* )
+So my Nexus5 gave me less of a battery (*with moderate to less usage, by evening 5 it had less than 20% left*) and had speaker problems, so I took my better half's iPhone6 (*dont worry she had an iPhone7 by then* )

 Spotlight | My iPhone6 | My Nexus5 | My Choice | Additional Comments
 ------------ | ------------- | ------------- | ------------- | -------------